sulu/sulu-docs/bundles/automation/handler.rst

 Custom Handler
 ==============

-Custom handler provides functionality which can be scheduled with the ``automation-tab`` (see :doc:`tab`).
-The handler can implement custom-logic which publishes or remove the entity on which is was created.
+A custom handler provides functionality which can be scheduled with the ``automation-tab`` (see :doc:`tab`).
+The handler can implement custom logic based on the connected entity (e.g. publish or remove page).

 To use a handler in the automation tab it has to implement the interface ``AutomationTaskHandlerInterface`` which extends the ``TaskHandlerInterface``